ThomasCalle/JavaScript_Interview_Assessment/README.md

 Understanding the critical requirements necessary to develop a quiz game and other mock-ups will always be my focus in order to satisfy requested work from colleaguess, clients, and employers a like.

-### Continued development
+### Continued Development:

+Original Submission.

 Throughout my journey, will evaluate my JavaScript experience among theory and practice to better my efficency - to take it up a notch, to push the envelope, and of course to further my pursuit of happiness.

-### Continued Development:
-1. Intellect, Discipline & Strength
-2.
-3.
-4.
-5.
+Highly Advanced Resubmission.

+1. Implementing different difficulty levels.
+2. Adding more questions to the quiz.
+3. Allowing users to choose between different programming languages.

 ## License & Copyright ©